SummerOfBitcoin/code-challenge-2024-jaoleal/SOLUTION.md

 - Difficulty target that is 0000ffff00000000000000000000000000000000000000000000000000000000, meaning 4 zeroes.
 - and the nonce, see [Finding the nonce](#Finding_The_Nonce)

-I decided to make static data so that is easy to verify the nonce and the block without re-mining it. but you can re-mine the block changing the timestamp just adding the -remine flag to the binary.
+I decided to make static data so that is easy to verify the nonce and the block without re-mining it. but you can re-mine the block changing the timestamp.

 ## Making The Merkle Root